Count On Me, Singapore

-"Count On Me Singapore" is a Singaporean National Day song composed by Canadian musician Hugh Harrison and arranged by Jeremy Monteiro.
+"Count on Me, Singapore" is a Singaporean National Day song composed by Canadian musician Hugh Harrison and arranged by Jeremy Monteiro.
 It was composed for the 1986 National Day Parade and was first performed by Clement Chow.
 The song's production was sponsored by the beverages company Fraser and Neave.

 In 2020, during the COVID-19 pandemic, Chow and a number of Singaporean singers sang a modified version of the song titled Stay at Home, Singapore to encourage Singaporeans to stay at home during the nationwide lockdown.

 Plagiarism allegations

-In 1999, Indian songwriter Joseph Mendoza recorded and sold the rights of a song named We Can Achieve to Christian record company Pauline India.
-The lyrics and melody of Achieve are similar to that of Singapore, and Mendoza has been accused of plagiarism as a result.
-In response to accusations, Mendoza stated that he composed Achieve in 1983, three years before Singapore was composed.
+In early March 2021, netizens uncovered multiple music-video versions of a song, "We Can Achieve", whose lyrics and melody are similar to that of "Count on Me, Singapore".
+One of the publishers of the music videos, Pauline India, stated that it had purchased the copyright for the lyrics and music in 1999 from Indian songwriter Joey Mendoza, who claimed to own the copyright; Mendoza was accused of plagiarism as a result.
+In response to the accusations, Mendoza stated that he composed "Achieve" in 1983, three years before "Count on Me, Singapore" was composed.
 After composition, he claimed to have performed to the song in an orphanage in Mumbai.
 He also claimed that the original masters of the song were destroyed in the 2005 Mumbai floods.
-The Singapore Ministry of Culture, Community, and Youth has challenged the claim, citing that Achieve "appears to have been substantially copied from Count on Me, Singapore" and has requested Mendoza to provide proof.
-Hugh Harrison and Jeremy Monteiro, who were involved in the composition of Singapore, have also disputed the claims, with Harrison threatening to sue Mendoza for libel.
+The Singapore Ministry of Culture, Community, and Youth, which owns the copyright to "Count on Me, Singapore", challenged the claim, saying that We Can Achieve "appears to have been substantially copied from 'Count on Me, Singapore and requested that Mendoza provide proof.
+Harrison and Monteiro, who composed "Count on Me, Singapore", also disputed the claims, with Harrison threatening to sue Mendoza for libel.
 Mendoza retracted his claims on 18 March 2021.

-Dream Big, Singapore

-In 2025, Canadian songwriter Hugh Harrison, who originally composed Count On Me Singapore, collaborated with McCann Singapore to write a new National Day song titled "Dream Big, Singapore".
-This sequel was commissioned in celebration of Singapore’s upcoming SG60 milestone and McCann Singapore’s 50th anniversary.
-The song was built around a previously erased lyric from the original 1986 draft: “We have a dream, we have a dream.”
-The revived line forms the emotional core of the new anthem, reframing the national message from achievement to aspiration in a modern Singaporean context.